Research

 Collections objects are not available for viewing in our Research Library.

 The History Center welcomes inquiries regarding donations of objects to our collection.
-To donate an object, please forward a photographic image with complete information, or schedule an appointment: [email protected].
+To donate an item, please complete the Donate an Artifact form on our website.
+Collections staff will respond to your inquiry as soon as possible.
 Objects brought to the History Center without review will not be accepted.

 ADDITIONAL RESOURCES: Curated by the San Diego History Center Collections/Archive Team, an FAQ list for Appraisals, Restoration and Conservation.